By Doug Noland

 Here at home, 10-year Treasury yields rose eight bps to 2.39%.
 In equities, there was more of this choppy topping-action rotation away from tech/high-flyers and into financials/laggards.
 Corporate debt markets are beginning to feel the strain of rising global yields.
 High-yield bond funds saw another $1.1bn of outflows, though investment-grade corporates are still attracting large inflows.
 The high-yield ETF (HYG) traded near a two-month low.
 Commodities, as well, seemed to support the thesis of fledgling “Risk Off” and waning liquidity.
 With crude down almost 4%, the GSCI Commodities Index dropped 1.8%.
 Copper fell 2.4% and gold lost 2.3%.
 But it was wild trading in silver (down 7.2%) that might have provided a harbinger of more general market liquidity issues to come.

 That Treasuries, equities, corporate Credit and commodities all seem to be indicating a (thus far subtle) shift in market liquidity, we can look to “risk parity” – and similar multi-asset class strategies that incorporate leverage – as a possible weak link in a Vulnerable Global Market Structure.
 And we’re supposed to savor this moment and pay a debt of gratitude to courageous central bankers?
-Strange world.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Strange world.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.